MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Bookings/Update-MgBookingBusinessCustomer.md

 # Update-MgBookingBusinessCustomer

 ## SYNOPSIS
-Update the navigation property customers in solutions

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaBookingBusinessCustomer](/powershell/module/Microsoft.Graph.Beta.Bookings/Update-MgBetaBookingBusinessCustomer?view=graph-powershell-beta)
+Update the properties of a bookingCustomer object.

 ## SYNTAX